maw501/maw501.github.io/project_edx_ML/_posts/2018-10-21-columbiaX-ML-week5.md

 <h4 class="header" id="bayes_log_reg">Bayesian logistic regression</h4>

 <blockquote class="tip">
-<strong>TLDR:</strong> Bayesian logistic regression regularizes the weights by placing a Gaussian prior over them.
+<strong>TLDR:</strong> Bayesian logistic regression regularizes the weights by placing a prior over them.
 The posterior is analytically intractable and so a Gaussian approximation to the posterior centred at $\mathbf{w}_{MAP}$ is calculated instead.
 </blockquote>

 ##### Introduction